Sankso/Face_Recognition_by-Drishti/README.md

 # Drishti - Facial Recognition Project

 Drishti is an advanced facial recognition project developed using a Siamese model.
-The project aims to accurately identify and verify individuals based on their unique facial features, leveraging deep learning techniques to enhance recognition performance.
+The project aims to accurately identify and verify individuals b

+ased on their unique facial features, leveraging deep learning techniques to enhance recognition performance.

 ## Table of Contents
 - [Introduction](#introduction)